angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 The guide sample includes a `VillainsListComponent` that displays a list of villains.
 It gets those villains from a `VillainsService`.

-While you could provide `VillainsService` in the root `AppModule` (that's where you'll find the `HeroesService`), that would make the `VillainsService` available everywhere in the application, including the _Hero_ workflows.
+While you _could_ provide `VillainsService` in the root `AppModule` (that's where you'll find the `HeroesService`), that would make the `VillainsService` available everywhere in the application, including the _Hero_ workflows.

-If you later modify the `VillainsService`, you could break something in a hero component somewhere.
+If you later modified the `VillainsService`, you could break something in a hero component somewhere.
-That's not supposed to happen but the way you've provided the service creates that risk.
+That's not supposed to happen but providing the service in the root `AppModule` creates that risk.

 Instead, provide the `VillainsService` in the `providers` metadata of the `VillainsListComponent` like this:

-{@example 'hierarchical-dependency-injection/ts/src/app/villains-list.component.ts' region='metadata'}

-By providing `VillainsService` in the `VillainsListComponent` metadata &mdash; and nowhere else &mdash;, the service becomes available only in the `VillainsListComponent` and its sub-component tree.
+By providing `VillainsService` in the `VillainsListComponent` metadata and nowhere else, the service becomes available only in the `VillainsListComponent` and its sub-component tree.
 It's still a singleton, but it's a singleton that exist solely in the _villain_ domain.

-You are confident that a hero component can't access it.
+Now you know that a hero component can't access it.
 You've reduced your exposure to error.

 ### Scenario: multiple edit sessions

 Many applications allow users to work on several open tasks at the same time.
-For example, in a tax preparation application, the preparer could be working several tax returns, switching from one to the other throughout the day.
+For example, in a tax preparation application, the preparer could be working on several tax returns, switching from one to the other throughout the day.

 This guide demonstrates that scenario with an example in the Tour of Heroes theme.
 Imagine an outer `HeroListComponent` that displays a list of super heroes.

 To open a hero's tax return, the preparer clicks on a hero name, which opens a component for editing that return.
 Each selected hero tax return opens in its own component and multiple returns can be open at the same time.

-Each tax return component
+Each tax return component has the following characteristics:
-* is its own tax return editing session.
+* Is its own tax return editing session.
-* can change a tax return without affecting a return in another component.
+* Can change a tax return without affecting a return in another component.
-* has the ability to save the changes to its tax return or cancel them.
+* Has the ability to save the changes to its tax return or cancel them.

 <figure class='image-display'>
   <img src="assets/images/devguide/dependency-injection/hid-heroes-anim.gif" width="400" alt="Heroes in action">  </img>
 </figure>

-One might suppose that the `TaxReturnComponent` has logic to manage and restore changes.
+One might suppose that the `HeroTaxReturnComponent` has logic to manage and restore changes.
 That would be a pretty easy task for a simple hero tax return.
 In the real world, with a rich tax return data model, the change management would be tricky.
 You might delegate that management to a helper service, as this example does.

 Here is the `HeroTaxReturnService`.
 It caches a single `HeroTaxReturn`, tracks changes to that return, and can save or restore it.
-It also delegates to the application-wide, singleton `HeroService`, which it gets by injection.
+It also delegates to the application-wide singleton `HeroService`, which it gets by injection.

 {@example 'hierarchical-dependency-injection/ts/src/app/hero-tax-return.service.ts'}

 Here is the `HeroTaxReturnComponent` that makes use of it.

 {@example 'hierarchical-dependency-injection/ts/src/app/hero-tax-return.component.ts'}